 Today, things are likely different--or you probably wouldn't be reading this article, isn't that so?
 Perhaps the happy times are now but distant memories.
-Then again, perhaps these days have only recently passed and, as a result, you can't quite believe they're truly over.
-Nevertheless, if anxiety and emotional pain now fill your days, you're likely living with a narcissistic man who's finally showing his true colors.
+Then again, perhaps these days have only recently passed and, as a result, you can't quite believe that they're truly over.
+Nevertheless, if anxiety and emotional pain now seem to fill your days, you could be living with a narcissistic man who's finally showing his true colors.

 He won your heart and hence, your commitment to make him happy.
 Now, he only needs to keep you in line--to ensure that he keeps getting all he wants from you.
 And one way to do this?
 By keeping you off balance.

-When you are emotionally off-balance in the way the narcissistic man desires, it keeps you striving harder to please him.
-But, as you've likely been learning in recent days and weeks, nothing you ever do is ever enough.
+When you're emotionally off-balance in the way the narcissistic man desires, it keeps you striving harder to please him.
+But, as you've likely been learning in recent days and weeks, nothing you ever do is enough.

-See, these men displaying pathological levels of narcissism--no, they don't have to have actual Narcissistic Personality Disorder or NPD--don't perceive things as we women typically do.
-They share a different world view, in other words.
-Actually, they are into power over others.
-They are into perceiving themselves as being better than others.
+See, these men displaying pathological levels of narcissism--no, they don't have to have actual Narcissistic Personality Disorder or NPD--don't perceive things as we women typically do (or most other men do, for that matter).
+Indeed, they share a different world view.
+Actually, they're into power over others.
+They're into perceiving themselves as being better than others.
 And, they are also into living life by The Golden Rule--as they define it, that is.
-Don't think it has anything to do with The Golden Rule as found in The Bible.
+That said, don't think it has anything to do with The Golden Rule as found in The Bible.

 Do you know how the narcissistic man defines The Golden Rule?
 I didn't initially, so I assume you might not, either.
-So here it is now: He who makes the gold makes the rules.
+So, the narcissist's version is: He who has the gold makes the rules.

 And I expected a partnership when I married my narcissistic spouse.
 Silly me.

 You may be wondering why these men believe and behave as they do.
 Sure, it might help you to have that understanding.
 (You'll find helpful articles about the narcissistic man at www.NarcissismAddictionsAbuse.com).
-But what is most important is that you start absorbing this truth and how it affects your current reality.
-Tell yourself that this also helps to explain why your life with a man suffering from pathological levels of narcissism is not going to change unless he decides to do so.
+But what's most important is that you start absorbing this truth and appreciating how it affects your current reality.
+Tell yourself that this also helps to explain why your life with a man suffering from a pathological level of narcissism is not going to change unless he decides to do so.
 And, quite frankly, most narcissistic men do not feel motivated to do so.

-For the narcissist man to change, he must develop new beliefs that in turn promote new behaviors on his part.
+For the narcissist man to change, he must develop new beliefs that in turn promote new behaviors.
 But remember, from his standpoint, everything is working just fine.
 He is getting what he wants from you through behavior that is likely controlling and verbally abusive--if not worse.
-Furthermore, because the narcissist essentially lacks the ability to empathize with others, he doesn't feel badly that you are anxiety-ridden or dragged down by emotional pain.
-All that matters is him and his needs.
-Of course, since you continue to strive harder and harder to meet these regularly, what is his motivation to change?
+Furthermore, because the narcissist truly lacks the ability to empathize with others, he doesn't feel badly that you're anxiety-ridden or dragged down by the emotional pain his behaviors cause.
+All that matters to him is himself and his needs.
+Of course, since you continue to strive harder and harder to meet these regularly, what would be his motivation to change?

 Of course, that doesn't mean that you can't change--or shouldn't try to do so.
-In fact, if you have been living in a state of codependency, looking to a narcissistic man for a sense of identity and to be your source of happiness, stop looking in his direction.
-It is time to forget about white knights and being rescued.
-It is time to become responsible for yourself, your life, and your happiness--to become codependent-no-more.
+In fact, if you've been living in a state of codependency, looking to a narcissistic man for a sense of identity and to be your source of happiness, stop looking in his direction.
+Indeed, it's time to forget about white knights and being rescued.
+It's time to become responsible for yourself, your life, and your happiness.

-Codependency is about looking to others, a lifestyle, or things, for example, to make yourself feel good about yourself--that you are indeed worthy.
-And while any one of these may work for awhile, they seem to ultimately fail the person.
-Instead, you must turn within and embrace who you really are--including your personal power.
-When you are living with a narcissistic man, however, you're in a situation where your spirit or soul are continually wounded.
-No, they are not fed as they truly need to be for you to become your highest and best self.
+Instead, you must turn within and embrace who you really are--and that includes embracing your own personal power.
+When you're living with an abusive narcissistic man, however, you're in a situation where your spirit or soul are continually being wounded.
+No, they are most certainly not being fed as they truly need to be for you to become your highest and best self.

-Is it time for you to step onto the path of recovery from living with a narcissistic and abusive man?
-Is it time to move beyond codependency and become codependent-no-more?
+So, Is it time for you to step onto the path of recovery from living with a narcissistic and abusive man?
+Is it time for you to move beyond codependency and become codependent-no-more?

-I hope you're nodding your head--even if you're doing it in slow motion.
+I f what I wrote her at this articles speaks to you, then I certainly hope that you're nodding your head--even if you're doing so in slow motion.
 At least, that's a step in the right direction.